cd-bustamante/terraform-rampup/README.md

 ### Best practices

-- Hashicorp recommends using provisioners as a last resourt, giving preference to try using inherent mechanism wihtin your infrastructure deployment to carry out custom tasks where possible.
+- Hashicorp recommends using provisioners as a last resort, giving preference to try using inherent mechanism wihtin your infrastructure deployment to carry out custom tasks where possible.
 - TF cannot track changes to provisioners.
 - if the cmd within a provisioner returns non-zero return code, it's considered failed and underlying resource is tainted.